KimRass/warehouse/Database/SQL/SQL.md

 		PRIMARY KEY(order_id),
 		FOREIGN KEY(person_id) REFERENCES persons(person_id));
 	```
-##### `CREATE TABLE (FOREIGN KEY REFERENCES ON DELETE CASCADE)`
+#### `CREATE TABLE (FOREIGN KEY REFERENCES [ONE DELETE RESTRICT | ON DELETE CASCADE])`
 - Source: http://www.dba-oracle.com/t_foreign_key_on_delete_cascade.htm
-- When you create a foreign key constraint, Oracle default to `ON DELETE RESTRICT` to ensure that a parent rows cannot be deleted while a child row still exists.
-However, you can also implement `ON DELETE CASCADE` to delete all child rows when a parent row is deleted.
+- ***When you create a foreign key constraint, Oracle default to `ON DELETE RESTRICT` to ensure that a parent rows cannot be deleted while a child row still exists.
+However, you can also implement `ON DELETE CASCADE` to delete all child rows when a parent row is deleted.***
 ### `CREATE VIEW AS SELECT FROM`
 ### `CREATE ROLE`
 - Source: https://www.programmerinterview.com/database-sql/database-roles/